Updated: May 1

 This time is pretty standard in all wedding days.
-As a photographer I'm using it to take your family photos and your wedding party and couple's portraits if we didn't do a First Look.
-Your guests are using it to get all appetizered up before dinner and if you only have family photos to do so can you!
+As a photographer, I'm using it to take your family photos and your wedding party and couple's portraits if we didn't do a First Look.
+Your guests are using it to get all appetizered up before dinner, and if you only have family photos during this time you can then mingle with your guests!
 As the name implies, this part of the day only takes an hour.

 5. The Reception

 Depending on the type of dinner you're serving, the events of your reception and the number of guests you're having then two to three hours of reception coverage is all you really need from your photographer.
 They really only need to get through dinner and your reception's important mini-events to capture the first bit of open dance floor time to get some great party shots.
 So unless you have an epic send-off planned, there really isn't that much of a need for your photographer to stay for the entire time of your reception.